Do You Have Personal Injury Questions? We Have Answers.

-Usually, the first question on the injured party’s mind is "What is my case worth?"
+Usually, the first question on the injured party’s mind is “what is my case worth?”
 This is a difficult question to address, as each case is different and has a different set of facts.
 Despite the belief of some insurance companies, there is not a computer program that you can input all your case information into and have it spit out an answer to the question of what your case is worth.
+Get an in-depth answer here.